-Once an application has been submitted, a review will be undertaken to ensure the proposed project meets threshold requirements (see sections V.C.3.b and c of the NOFO).
-Applications submitted by the deadline that meet the threshold requirements will be considered by a grant review committee.
+Once an application has been submitted, a review will be undertaken to ensure the proposed project meets threshold requirements (see Sections III.C.5.b and c of the NOFO).
+Applications submitted by the deadline that meet the threshold requirements will be scored and ranked by a Grant Review Committee.